-Sound is often measured and described in terms of its overall energy, taking all frequencies into account.
+Sound is often measured and described in terms of its overall energy, (al. in all frequencies into account.
 However, the hearing process is not the same at all frequencies.
-Over the normal hearing range, humans are most sensitive to sounds with frequencies between 200 Hz and 10 kHz.
-Therefore, noise measurements are often adjusted or weighted as a function of frequency to account for human perception and sensitivities.
+Over the normal hearing range, humans are most sensitive to sounds with frequencies between 100 Hz and 10 kHz.
+Therefore, noise measurements are often adjusted or weighted as a function of frequencies account for human perception and sensitivities.
 The most common weighting networks used are the A- and C-weighting networks.

-These weight scales were developed to allow sound level meters to simulate the frequency sensitivity of the ear.
-They use filter networks that approximate hearing.
+These weight scales were developed to allow social level meters to simulate the frequency sensitivity of the ear.
+They use filter networks that approximate nearing.
 The A-weighted network is the most commonly used and sound levels measured using this weighting are noted as dB(A).
 The letter "A" indicates that the sound has been filtered to reduce the strength of very low and very high frequency sounds, much as the human ear does.
 A listing of common noise sources with their associated typical dB(A) values is shown in Table 19-1.
-Note that the table presents a representative range of noise levels, where 0 dB(A) corresponds to the threshold of hearing and 120 dB(A) corresponds to an air raid siren at 50 feet.
+If one that the table presents a representative range of noise levels, where 0 dB(A) corresponds to the timeshold of hearing and 120 dB(A) corresponds to an air raid siren at 50 feet.

-Table 19-1

-Noise Levels of Common Sources
+Table N-1 Noise Levels of Common Sources

 Sound Source SPL (dB(A))

-Air Raid Siren at 50 feet 120
+ir Kail Siren at 50 fee 120

-Maximum Levels at Rock Concerts (Rear Seats) 110
+Maximum Levels at no k Concerts (Rear Seats) 110

-On Platform by Passing Subway Train 100
+On Platform Passing Suoway Train 100

-On Sidewalk by Passing Heavy Truck or Bus 90
+On Sidev 1 k by Pa sing Heavy Truck or Bus 90

 On Sidewalk by Typical Highway 80

-On Sidewalk by Passing Automobiles with Mufflers 70
+On ewalk by Passing Automobiles with Mufflers 70

-Typical Urban Area 60-70
+Typical Orban Area 60-70

-Typical Suburban Area 50-60
+Typica Suburban Area 50-60

 Quiet Suburban Area at Night 40-50

 Typical Rural Area at Night 30-40

 Isolated Broadcast Studio 20

 Audiometric (Hearing Testing) Booth 10

 Threshold of Hearing 0